 The last thing you want is stubble that feels like sandpaper.

-A beard oil will also help prevent dandruff and itchiness, two things which are common when rocking stubble.
+A premium beard oil will also help prevent dandruff and itchiness, two things which are common when rocking stubble.

 When choosing a beard oil, make sure to choose an all-natural oil.
 You don't want to use a beard oil that contains alcohol, fillers, silicone etc, as these elements will cause dryness damage to the skin beneath the stubble.